Muhammad Latif (footballer)

 Agha Muhammad Latif is a Pakistani former footballer who played as a goalkeeper, and former manager.
 Latif is among the major goalkeepers of the Pakistan national football team in the 1960s, and captained the national side at the 1967 RCD Cup.

 Club career

 Latif sitting sixth from left with the Pakistan Western Railway team in 1969.

 Latif represented Pakistan Western Railway at the National Football Championship, guiding the team to the title in 1969.

+In 1966, Latif was suspended for one year by the "Pakistan Western Railway Sports Board" following his involvement in a walk-out during the 1966 National Football Championship final.
+Fellow teammates Talib Ali and Alam Butt were suspended for two years each, while team captain Younus received a four-month suspension.